 Christopher Tye

-Christopher Tye (c.1505 – before 1573) was an English Renaissance composer and organist.
+Christopher Tye (c.
+1505 – before 1573) was an English Renaissance composer and organist.
 Probably born in Cambridgeshire, he trained at the University of Cambridge and became the master of the choir at Ely Cathedral.
-He is noted as the music teacher of Edward VI of England and was held in high esteem for his choral music, as well as chamber works such as his 24 polyphonic In nomines.
+He is noted as the music teacher of Edward VI and was held in high esteem for his choral music, as well as chamber works such as his 24 polyphonic In nomines.
 It is likely that only a small percentage of his compositional output survives, often only as fragments; his Acts of the Apostles was the only work to be published in his lifetime.

-Birth and Death Data: Born 1505 (Cambridge), Died 1573
+Birth and Death Data: Born Cambridge (city in Cambridgeshire, England), Died 1573

 Date Range of DAHR Recordings: 1932